 Fund Structure.
-Franklin Total Advantage 2015 Fund CL R6 ("Fund") is a bank collective investment trust ("CIT") maintained by Wilmington Trust, N.A. ("Trustee") as part of the Wilmington Trust Collective Investment Trust, which was established on October 6, 2005 and most recently amended on June 20, 2016 ("Trust").
+Franklin Total Advantage 2055 Fund CL R6 ("Fund") is a bank collective investment trust ("CIT") maintained by Wilmington Trust, N.A. ("Trustee") as part of the Wilmington Trust Collective Investment Trust, which was established on October 6, 2005 and most recently amended on June 20, 2016 ("Trust").
 The Fund is a "group trust" within the meaning of Internal Revenue Service Revenue Ruling 81-100, as amended.
 The Fund and its securities are exempt from registration under the Securities Act of 1933 and the Investment Company Act of 1940.
 It is not a mutual fund.
 See "Comparisons between CITs and Mutual Funds" below.
+Participation in CITs is limited to qualified defined contribution plans and certain state and local government plans and is not available to IRAs, health and welfare plans and in certain cases Keogh (H.R.10) plans.
+CITs may be suitable investments for participants seeking to construct a welldiversified retirement savings program.